lourencop01/lourencop01/README.md

 Welcome to my GitHub profile!

-My name is Lourenço and I'm from the Azores :evergreen_tree:, but I am currently studying @ Instituto Superior Técnico in Lisbon, Portugal.
+My name is Lourenço and I'm from the Azores :evergreen_tree::dolphin:, but I am currently studying @ Instituto Superior Técnico in Lisbon, Portugal.

 At the moment I...

-:computer: | `Study Computer Science and Engineering`
+:computer: | Study Computer Science and Engineering

-:rocket: |  `Study Aerospace Engineering`
+:rocket: |  Study Aerospace Engineering

-:facepunch: |  `Practice boxing`
+:facepunch: |  Practice boxing

-:pencil2: |  `Do tutoring`
+:pencil2: |  Do tutoring

 ***